paced/paced.me/CODE_OF_CONDUCT.md

 ### Inclusion

-This project and community will be a harassment-free experience for every collaborator regardless of age, appearance, disability, ethnicity, sexual characteristics, gender identity and expression, experience level, education, socioeconomic status, nationality, race, religion, sexual identity, or sexual orientation.
+This community will be a harassment-free experience for every collaborator regardless of any part of their identity.

 ### Professionalism